jenfly/pydata-intro-workshop/README.md

-**Workshop materials in the Github repo are still under development!
+**NOTE: Workshop materials in the Github repo are still under development!
 I'll post an announcement here when they are finalized and ready for download.**

 # Intro to Data Analysis in Python
 ## PyLadies Vancouver Workshop